 Choristers enjoy many social occasions – trips, parties and other social events – and make lasting friends.

-Once on contract, Choristers receive a generous scholarship to the City of London School for Boys.
-Although most boys attend the City of London School, the scholarship can in fact be used at any school of the parents’ choosing, subject to selection by the chosen school.
+Once on contract, Choristers receive a generous scholarship that can be used at any school of the parents’ choosing, subject to selection by the chosen school.